-Monthly water consumption for the Tarra River Water Supply System in the year to date was close to the average demand over the last five years.
+Monthly water consumption for the Tarra River Water Supply System in the year to date was mostly close to the average demand over the last five years.
+Water consumption was higher than average in September due to a leak on the trunk main pipeline which was difficult to access, but has since been repaired.
 Water consumption is expected to remain close to the historical average for the remainder of the year.